-- a) In general play, anyone who is in front of a team mate who has played the ball is liable to sanction unless they return to an onside position (i.e. behind the team mate who played the ball). - b) At the maul, the offside lines are at the hindmost point of any player in the maul. - c) At the ruck, the offside lines are at the hindmost point of any player in the ruck. - d) At the scrum, a player is offside if they are less than 5 metres from the scrum before the ball is out of the scrum, unless the player is the scrum half or participating in the scrum. - e) When kicking, a player is offside if they are not behind the ball when it is kicked or within 10 metres of an opponent waiting to play the ball (or the place where the ball will land).
+- a) In general play, anyone who is in front of a team mate who has played the ball is liable to sanction unless they return to an onside position (i.e. behind the team mate who played the ball). - b) At the tackle, there are two offside lines at the hindmost part of the tackled player and tackler.
+All other players from either team must retire towards their own goal line until they are behind the hindmost part of the tackled player and tackler. - c) At the maul, the offside lines are at the hindmost point of any player in the maul. - d) At the ruck, the offside lines are at the hindmost point of any in the ruck.

+- e) At the scrum, a player is offside if they are less than 5 metres from the scrum before the ball is out of the scrum, unless the player is the scrum half or participating in the scrum. - f) When kicking, a player is offside if they are in front of the ball when it is kicked or within 7 metres of an opponent waiting to play the ball (or the place where the ball will land).